Panasonic FZ2500 vs ZS100

 |138 x 102 x 135 mm, 915 g||111 x 65 x 44 mm, 312 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DMC-FZ2500 and the Panasonic Lumix DMC-ZS100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Panasonic FZ2500 and the Panasonic ZS100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ2500 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (49 percent) than the Panasonic FZ2500.
 Moreover, the ZS100 is substantially lighter (66 percent) than the FZ2500.
 In this context, it is worth noting that neither the FZ2500 nor the ZS100 are weather-sealed.